Ferenc Marki: Teaching fencing in America

-Maestro Marki remained in close contact with other Hungarian expatriate fencing masters and fencers, including Maestro George Piller, who was teaching at Pannonia Athletic Club in San Francisco and at U.C.
+Marki remained in close contact with other Hungarian expatriate fencing masters and fencers, including Maestro George Piller, who was teaching at Pannonia Athletic Club in San Francisco and at U.C.
 Berkeley, and Olympic saber champion Daniel Magay.

 After Maestro George Piller died, Daniel Magay sent to Brazil for the only fencing master of equal stature who could take Piller's place as Maestro of the Pannonia Athletic Club.
-Maestro Marki came to San Francisco in 1961, hoping to bring his family from Brazil once he established himself as a fencing master in the United States.
-On January 17, 1962, Maestro Marki reopened the Pannonia Athletic Club on the 5th Floor of California Hall in San Francisco.
+Marki came to San Francisco in 1961, hoping to bring his family from Brazil once he established himself as a fencing master in the United States.
+On January 17, 1962, Marki reopened the Pannonia Athletic Club on the 5th Floor of California Hall in San Francisco.

-As before, Maestro Marki's reputation for excellence soon spread.
-By the Fall of 1963, Maestro Marki was offered a position as fencing master and instructor at Mills College, where his predecessor was Olympic Champion Helene Mayer(See USFA Hall of Fame).
-Every year, his fencers would do an annual Fencing Demonstration at Mills College.
-Maestro Marki soon became fencing master at City College of San Francisco, and San Francisco State University, as well.
+As before, Marki's reputation for excellence soon spread.
+By the fall of 1963, Marki was offered a position as fencing master and instructor at Mills College, where his predecessor was Olympic Champion Helene Mayer(See USFA Hall of Fame).
+Every year, his fencers would do an annual fencing demonstration at Mills College.
+Marki soon became fencing master at City College of San Francisco, and San Francisco State University, as well.

-At Pannonia Athletic Club, Maestro Marki continued to train many skilled fencers, including Olympic fencers and U.S. Champions Dániel Magay and Harriet King (See USFA Hall of Fame and Fencing at the 1964 Summer Olympics - Women's foil), and his Pannonia Athletic Club teams won Pacific Coast Championships in 1964, 1965, 1966, 1967, 1968, and 1979.
+At Pannonia Athletic Club, Marki continued to train many skilled fencers, including Olympic fencers and U.S. Champions Dániel Magay and Harriet King (See USFA Hall of Fame and Fencing at the 1964 Summer Olympics - Women's foil), and his Pannonia Athletic Club teams won Pacific Coast Championships in 1964, 1965, 1966, 1967, 1968, and 1979.
 Other well known fencers from Pannonia Athletic Club included Eleanor Turney (see USFA Hall of Fame), Tommy Angell (see Fencing at the 1964 Summer Olympics - Women's foil), and Girard Biagini.